wiwaterhouse/wiwaterhouse/Ob-William/So it begins - Rock and IT.md

 - Security role to be made for IT, add permissions as needed to specific things
 - Determine tier 1 tickets to train for IT
 - Do we still need a- accounts?
+	- Still in use
+	- May need to re-label ac for cloud, remove local domain
 ### Project merging
 - IT and Rock, Rock to be primary
 - Merge the boards